A Multi-omic Association Study of Trimethylamine N-Oxide.

 Institute for Systems Biology

 Manor, Ohad; Zubair, Niha; Conomos, Matthew P; Xu, Xiaojing; Rohwer, Jesse E; Krafft, Cynthia E; Lovejoy, Jennifer C; and Magis, Andrew T, "A Multi-omic Association Study of Trimethylamine N-Oxide."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 519.